Find treatment options and suppliers

-Find MPI-approved NZ treatment suppliers [PDF, 151 KB]
+Find MPI-approved NZ treatment suppliers [XLSX, 29 KB]

-Some imported products need to be treated offshore to prevent thev introduction of pests and diseases into New Zealand.
+Some imported products need to be treated offshore to prevent the introduction of pests and diseases into New Zealand.

-MPI doesn't approve or require approved offshore treatment providers or suppliers for all imports.
-Check if your product requires an approved offshore treatment provider in the relevant import health standard.
+MPI doesn't approve or require approved offshore treatment suppliers for all imports.
+Check if your product requires an approved offshore treatment supplier in the relevant import health standard.

-If you're importing from one of the following countries and your goods require methyl bromide treatment, we recommend you use a provider approved by that country's biosecurity agency.
+If you're importing from one of the following countries and your goods require methyl bromide treatment, we recommend you use a treatment supplier approved by that country's biosecurity agency.

-Check for acceptable methyl bromide treatment providers in these and other countries in the Australian Fumigation Accreditation Scheme (AFAS) list.
+Check for acceptable methyl bromide treatment suppliers in these and other countries in the Australian Fumigation Accreditation Scheme (AFAS) list.

 Treatment suppliers in New Zealand must:

 - use approved treatment options